Kim Kardashian & Kris Jenner Slam Kanye West: Kardashians Believe He’s ‘Hurting Their Brand,’ Claims Source

 Kim Kardashian and mom Kris Jenner allegedly believe that Kanye West’s recent bizarre behavior, which saw him hospitalized last month, is “hurting the Kardashian brand.”

-That’s according to a new report by Life & Style, as an insider is now alleging to the site that West’s trip to the hospital and subsequent trip to New York City to meet Donald Trump have allegedly been tearing Kim and Kanye apart as the divorce rumors swirl.
+That’s according to a new report by Life & Style, as an insider is now alleging to the site that West’s trip to the hospital and subsequent trip to New York City to meet Donald Trump, have allegedly been tearing Kim and Kanye apart as the divorce rumors swirl.

-“Kanye’s actions are hurting Kim’s brand,” a source revealed to the magazine of Kardashian and West’s alleged recent marriage drama, claiming that Kim was supposedly “disturbed” by Kanye’s recent trip to the East Coast to meet with the president-elect and is supposedly now “finished” with her husband of two years as reports claim the duo have been suffering serious marriage drama in recent weeks.
+“Kanye’s actions are hurting Kim’s brand,” a source revealed to the magazine of Kardashian and West’s alleged recent marriage drama, claiming that Kim was supposedly “particularly disturbed” by Kanye’s recent trip to the East Coast to meet with the President Elect and is supposedly now “finished” with her husband of two years as reports claim the duo have been suffering serious marriage drama in recent weeks.

-“[Kim] feels like his meeting with Trump was a slap in the face,” continued the site’s insider amid reports Kanye’s drama is causing a serious Kardashian family feud with Kris.

-The source added that “Kim has tried to protect Kanye from himself for years, but she can no longer do it” as rumors swirl about West’s supposed feud with his mother-in-law, Kris, as she attempts to protect the Kardashian family brand.
+“[Kim] feels like his meeting with Trump was a slap in the face,” continued the site’s insider amid reports Kanye’s drama is causing a serious Kardashian family feud with Kris, adding that “Kim has tried to protect Kanye from himself for years, but she can no longer do it” as rumors swirl that West supposedly also been caught in a feud with his mother-in-law Kris as she attempts to protect the Kardashian family brand.

 Hollywood Life previously reported that Kardashian wasn’t exactly thrilled about West’s plans to endorse Trump last month, claiming that Kim felt, even before Kanye met up with the businessman, that being associated with the Republican would be bad for the Kardashian brand.

-“[Kim] didn’t want that association to hurt their brand,” a source said earlier this year, claiming that West supposedly wasn’t willing to listen to his husband’s political reservations.
+“[Kim] didn’t want that association to hurt their brand,” a source said earlier this year, but claimed that West supposedly wasn’t willing to listen to his husband’s political reservations.

-“He basically said f**k it and told her he was going to rant about Trump,” continued the source at the time, adding that Kim and Kaye were “choosing not to talk politics to each other” as the feud rumors hit the headlines.
+“He basically said f*** it and told her he was going to rant about Trump,” continued the source at the time, but added that Kim and Kaye were “choosing not to talk politics to each other” as the feud rumors hit the headlines.

 Life & Style’s insider alleged that it’s not just West’s bizarre rants and very public meeting with Trump that have supposedly caused drama within his marriage to Kim, as the site also reported that Kanye has been exhibiting some strange behavior at home.

-According to the magazine’s Kim Kardashian source, Kanye West has allegedly been doing a lot of painting since he was released from the hospital in late November and supposedly believes that he can make millions of dollars from his artwork.
+According to the magazine’s Kim Kardashian source, Kanye West has allegedly been doing a lot of painting since he was released from hospital in late November and supposedly believes that he can make millions of dollars from his artwork.

 “[Kanye] has been telling his friends that he’s the next Pablo Picasso,” a source said of West’s latest creative output that has supposedly been leaving Kim frustrated with her husband of two years as the Kardashian family feud rumors swirl.